elPintozo/Xylophone-iOS/README.md

 # Xylophone-iOS
-Brief IOS project, You can simulate two dice of six faces.
+Brief IOS project, You can simulate a little Xylophone with seven different sounds .